Humphry Davy: Poetry

-As a poet, over one hundred and sixty manuscript poems were written by Davy, the majority of which are found in his personal notebooks.
+As a poet, Davy wrote over one hundred and sixty manuscript poems, the majority of which are found in his personal notebooks.
 Most of his written poems were not published, and he chose instead to share a few of them with his friends.
 Eight of his known poems were published.
 His poems reflected his views on both his career and also his perception of certain aspects of human life.
-He wrote on human endeavours and aspects of life like death, metaphysics, geology, natural theology and chemistry.
+He wrote on human endeavours and aspects of life like death, metaphysics, geology, natural theology, and chemistry.

 John Ayrton Paris remarked that poems written by the young Davy "bear the stamp of lofty genius".
 Davy's first preserved poem entitled "The Sons of Genius" is dated 1795 and marked by the usual immaturity of youth.
 Other poems written in the following years, especially "On the Mount's Bay" and "St Michael's Mount", are descriptive verses.

 Although he initially started writing his poems, albeit haphazardly, as a reflection of his views on his career and on life generally, most of his final poems concentrated on immortality and death.
 This was after he started experiencing failing health and a decline both in health and career.

 Painting

 Three of Davy's paintings from around 1796 have been donated to the Penlee House museum at Penzance.
-One is of the view from above Gulval showing the church, Mount's Bay and the Mount, while the other two depict Loch Lomond in Scotland.
+One is of the view from above Gulval showing the church, Mount's Bay, and the Mount, while the other two depict Loch Lomond in Scotland.